danielquinn/export-wins-data/PROJECT_README.md

 the data server *before* the UI server**.
 More importantly, if you *change* the data server, you must restart the UI server for these changes to take effect in your forms.

+## Testing

+We have *some* unit tests, but not nearly enough yet to constitute proper coverage.
+As a result, deploys and merges are still best tested in a sort of spot-checking fashion.
+Here's a method I've found to work for me:

+1. Try to visit `/wins/new/` whilst not logged in.
+You should be redirected to the login page.
+2. Log in
+3. Create a win
+    * Include your own account for the customer email address
+4. Log out
+5. Use the Heroku toolkit to log into the server and make sure that the win was in fact created.
+Note the id.
+6. If the customer emails are enabled, you should have one waiting for you.
+If they aren't, you can use the win id you got via Heroku and visit `/wins/review/<win_id>`
+7. Fill out and submit the customer review form.

+If nothing explodes, I call it a win.